-s) Public Service Corporate Governance of ICT Policy Framework t) National Environmental Management Act 107 of 1998 u) Occupational Health and Safety Act No 85 of 1993
+s) Public Service Corporate Governance of ICT Policy Framework t) Occupational Health and Safety Act No 85 of 1993

-The purpose of this Framework is to institutionalise the Corporate Governance of and Governance of ICT as an integral part of corporate governance within departments in a uniform and coordinated manner.
+The purpose of this Framework is to institutionalise the Corporate Governance of and Governance of ICT as an integral part of corporate governance within departments in a uniform and co-ordinated manner.
 The Framework provides a set of principles and practices with which all departments must comply.